Gautham103/Cache-Simulator/README.md

 4. repl: the replacement policy (a char); 'l' means LRU, 'r' means random.

 **Trace File:** <br/>
 Read traces from the standard input.
 Each line on the standard input will be a lowercase 'r' (for read) or 'w' (for write) followed by a space and then a 64-bit hexadecimal number giving the address of the memory access.
-For example, a snippet of a trace file looks like this: r 56ecd8 r 47f639 r 7ff0001ff w 47f63e r 4817ef r 7d5ab8
+For example, a snippet of a trace file looks like this:<br/>
+r 56ecd8<br/>
+r 47f639<br/>
+r 7ff0001ff<br/>
+w 47f63e<br/>
+r 4817ef<br/>
+r 7d5ab8<br/>

 **Output:** <br/>
 The output should be a single line of six numbers separated by spaces.
 These six numbers are: